 Vice President of Operations

-Harmony Hayes (she/her/hers) has been with GCIR since 2014 and has over 17 years of experience in the nonprofit sector.
-Prior to joining the GCIR team more than five years ago, she worked at The San Francisco Foundation as coordinator for the Koshland Program where she collaborated with resident leaders in low-income neighborhoods throughout the Bay Area on community development projects.
+Harmony Hayes (she/her/hers) has been with GCIR since 2014 and has over 17 years of experience in the nonprofit and philanthropic sector.
+As Vice President of Operations she oversees all internal infrastructure, financial systems, knowledge management, membership and human resources.
+Prior to joining GCIR, she worked at The San Francisco Foundation for the Koshland Program, a place-based grantmaking program for resident led development in under-resourced neighborhoods throughout the Bay Area.
+She currently holds two leadership positions with the United Philanthropy Forum, co-leading the Finance and Administration Peer Group, and serving on the Knowledge Management Committee.

-Harmony earned an M.A. in Economic Development from The University of San Francisco.
-During that time, she managed a research project with support from USAID to examine the impact of social networks on access to micro-credit in the western highlands of Guatemala.
-Outside of work, she enjoys traveling, antique shopping, and spending time with her family, especially with her two young sons.
+Harmony earned an M.A. in International Economic Development from The University of San Francisco.
+During that time, she managed a research project with support from USAID to examine the impact of social networks on access to micro-credit in Guatemala.
+The resulting research analysis was published in World Development Journal.
+Outside of work, she enjoys traveling, antique shopping, and spending time with her family.

 Melisa Montoya